Having a transplant kidney biopsy: your questions answered

 Why do I need a biopsy?

-Your doctor knows how well your kidney is working by the creatinine level measured in your blood, and sometimes the protein level measured in your urine.
-Scans and x-rays can help to tell us what is happening, but the only certain way to know what is happening to your transplant kidney is to have the biopsy piece of tissue examined under a microscope in the laboratory.
-This will help your doctor make the correct diagnosis and treatment; which may include treatment for rejection or just medication changes.
+Scans and x-rays can help tell us what is happening.
+However, the only way to know for sure what is happening to your transplant kidney, is to have a piece of its tissue examined in the laboratory.
+This will help your doctor make the correct diagnosis and treatment.
+Treatment may include treatment for rejection or medication changes.

 What treatment will I need?

-Other less used treatments would be explained to you at the time.
-Your doctor may also change your cyclosporine / tacrolimus / sirolimus medication in response to your biopsy results, if your results show that a different medication would suit your kidney better.
+Your doctor may also change your cyclosporin / tacrolimus / sirolimus medication.
+This could be because your biopsy results show that a different medication would suit your kidney better.

 Where is the biopsy done?